My Monster. Yesterday.

 My subconscious had it easy though.
 It was able to see life clearly, assess it and identify a sensible, well lit path for it to follow to the required destination.
 Sign posted and everything.

 I emerged onto that same path in the midst of a fistfight with a foe I wouldn’t get a good look at until I was in my early thirties.
-Every step I took, every decision I made was critiqued by this relentless, petty creature, who liked to lounge on my back and critique my progress, desperate for a misstep so it could remind me how the whole thing was my own fault because I was crap.
+Every step I took, every decision I made was taunted by this relentless, petty creature, who liked to lounge on my back and critique my progress, desperate for a misstep so it could remind me how the whole thing was my own fault because I was crap.

 Reader?
 Anxiety.
 Anxiety?
 Reader.